Available in VPC

 Configure instance properties

-You can set properties of an instance created through the service manifest's annotation.
-To set instance properties, see the following table and enter the metadata.annotations value when creating an instance.
+You can configure the properties of the instance to be created using annotations in the service manifest.
+To configure instance properties, enter the metadata.annotations values according to the table below when creating the instance.

 - Network Proxy Load Balancer (NPLB)